Direct impingement

-Direct impingement is a type of gas operation for a firearm that directs gas from a fired cartridge indirectly (through the barrel, through a gas block, and then through a gas tube) into the bolt carrier or slide assembly to cycle the action.
+Direct impingement is a type of gas operation for a firearm that utilizes gas from a fired cartridge to impart force on the bolt carrier or slide assembly to cycle the action.
 Firearms using direct impingement are theoretically lighter, more accurate, and less expensive than firearms using cleaner and cooler gas piston systems.

 Advantages

-Firearms featuring a direct impingement design are, in principle, capable of being constructed so as to be slightly lighter than their piston operated counterparts (due to the lack of any additional hardware other than the gas tube, which is required to channel the gas from the barrel back towards the action).
-Unlike conventional gas-operated firearms, direct impingement does away with a separate gas cylinder, piston, and operating rod assembly.
-High-pressure gas acts directly upon the bolt and carrier, thereby saving weight, lowering manufacturing costs, and reducing the mass of the operating parts, and thereby the wear on mechanical parts due to movement.
-By removing the gas piston, the potential amount of moving mass is lowered, thus decreasing the potential for firearm movement and barrel distortion before the bullet leaves the barrel.
+Firearms with a direct impingement design can, in principle, be constructed lighter than piston-operated designs.
+Because high-pressure gas acts directly upon the bolt and carrier in a direct impingement system, it does not need a separate gas cylinder, piston, and operating rod assembly of a conventional piston-operated system, only requiring a gas tube to channel gas from the barrel back towards the action.
+This saves weight, lowers manufacturing costs, and reduces the mass of the operating parts, and thereby the wear on mechanical parts due to movement.
+By removing the gas piston, the potential amount of moving mass is also lowered, decreasing the potential for firearm movement and barrel distortion before the bullet leaves the barrel.

-In the AR-10 and AR-15 designs, the gas directed out of the bolt carrier group may improve reliability in some conditions.
-The jet of gas can blow debris away from the ejection port, preventing ingress of material which, in other designs, would infiltrate the mechanism and foul the gun.
+The gas directed at the bolt carrier group may improve reliability in some conditions.
+The jet of gas can blow debris away from the ejection port which, in other designs, could enter the mechanism and foul the gun.

 Disadvantages

-The main disadvantage of direct impingement is that the breech of the firearm's firing mechanism becomes fouled more quickly than long or short stroke piston firearms by direct exposure of the impinging region of the bolt carrier to the residues of the burned cartridge propellant each time the firearm cycles.
-This is caused by particles suspended in high-temperature gas condensing on the bolt face and primary operating mechanism.
-The combustion gases contain vaporized metals, carbon, and impurities in a gaseous state until they contact the relatively cooler operating parts.
-These deposits increase friction on the bolt's camming system, leading to malfunctions, so that frequent and thorough cleaning is required to ensure reliability.
+The main disadvantage of direct impingement is that the breech of the firing mechanism becomes fouled more quickly compared to long or short stroke piston systems.
+This is caused by the operating mechanism's direct exposure to gases from burned cartridge propellant when the firearm cycles.
+The gases contain vaporized metals, carbon, and impurities in a gaseous state until they condense on the relatively cooler operating parts.
+These deposits increase friction on the bolt's camming system, leading to malfunctions.
+Frequent and thorough cleaning is required to ensure reliability.
 The amount of fouling depends upon the rifle's design as well as the type of propellant powder used.

-A further disadvantage of direct impingement is that combustion gases heat the bolt and bolt carrier as the firearm operates.
-This heating causes essential lubricant to be "burned off".
+Another disadvantage of direct impingement is that combustion gases heat the bolt and bolt carrier as the firearm operates.
+This heating causes lubricant to be "burned off".
 Lack of proper lubrication is the most common cause of weapon malfunctions.
 These combined factors reduce service life of these parts, reliability, and mean time between failures.